-Universal Studios Japan was the 5th most visited theme park in the world in 2018 (according to the AECOM’s Theme Index and Museum Index Reports).
-While only a single park, it’s jam-packed with plenty to do that warrants even more than one day to visit!
-From the epic seasonal event that has included Sailor Moon & Final Fantasy in previous years to world-class attractions worth the long wait.
+Universal Studios Japan was the 5th most visited theme park globally in 2019 (according to the AECOM’s Theme Index and Museum Index Reports).
+From epic seasonal events to world-class attractions, there’s plenty to experience that warrants more than one day to visit!

 The Kansai region of Japan is popular with visitors with the historic cities of Kyoto, Nara, Hiroshima, Osaka, Kobe, and I could go on forever.
 While there’s an endless choice for activities, there’s a good chance you’d like to escape reality for a day and immerse yourself in the wonders that is Universal Studios Japan.

-This year Universal Studios Japan opens the world’s first Super Nintendo World, which in itself is enough to book that flight without even looking at the price.
-2020 is the year to visit this fantastic Park and I’ll give you all my reasons why I think you should.
-After I’ve convinced you to visit, perfect your itinerary and planning with our comprehensive premium travel guide on Universal Studios Japan.
+This year Universal Studios Japan opened the world’s first Super Nintendo World, which in itself is enough to book that flight without even looking at the price (when travel opens back up).
+I’ll give you all my reasons why I think you need to visit Universal Studios Japan.

 Super Nintendo World

 Super Nintendo World is one of the most anticipated theme park expansions in a long time (at least in my opinion).
 Universal Studios Japan is the first Universal Park to get such an area, which makes sense since Nintendo originated from Japan.
-With a flagship Mario Kart attraction (I really want to throw a blue shell!), Yoshi ride, restaurants, and shops, this new area is a gamer fan’s dream come true.
+With a flagship Mario Kart attraction, Yoshi ride, restaurants, and shops, this new area is a gamer fan’s dream come true.

 As a lifelong Nintendo fan (I was 5-years-old when I got my first NES), words can’t explain how much this dream came true.
 When you visit, if you see a 35-year-old balling his eyes out, that’s probably me.